 What to Expect

-At the venue last year there were three acres of giant Mammoth sunflowers over three metres tall.
-Weather permitting, on sunny days you could see them all facing in one direction in the morning and then facing the other way in the afternoon.
+At the venue there are typically a few acres of giant Mammoth sunflowers over three metres tall.
+Weather permitting, on sunny days you can see them all facing in one direction in the morning and then facing the other way in the afternoon.

-The Chilliwack Sunflower Festival also featured a special you-pick field last year where you could buy cut sunflowers as a souvenir, and on weekends there were a couple of food trucks on site with refreshments for sale.
+The Chilliwack Sunflower Festival also features a special you-pick field where you can buy cut sunflowers as a souvenir (for about $2 per stem in 2021).
+There’s usually a food truck or two at the site as well.

 Shopping at the Festival

-At the Chilliwack Sunflower Festival, in addition to all the flowers to admire, there are also things to buy.
-Below is a list of some of the products for purchase and their prices from last year.
+At the Chilliwack Sunflower Festival, in addition to all the flowers to admire, there are also usually things to buy.
+Below is a list of some of the products for purchase and their prices from 2021.

 - Mixed Bouquets: prices as marked